Katharine Banham

-Katharine May Banham (May 26, 1897, in Sheffield, England – May 7, 1995, in Buckinghamsire, England) was an English psychologist who specialized in developmental psychology.
+Katharine May Banham (May 26, 1897, in Sheffield, England – May 7, 1995, in Buckinghamshire, England) was an English psychologist who specialized in developmental psychology.
 She was the first woman to be awarded a Ph.D. from the Université de Montréal.

 Early life and education

 Katharine May Banham received a B.S. from the University of Manchester in 1919 and a M.S. from Cambridge University in 1921.
 In 1923, she earned a M.A. from the University of Toronto and graduated cum laude from the Université de Montréal in 1934, being the first woman to be awarded a Ph.D. from that university.

 Career

 Banham's held her first position as a lecturer at the University of Toronto in 1921, where she was the only female faculty member in both the psychology and philosophy departments.
 After leaving the University of Toronto, she held a number of professional and faculty positions in England, Canada, and the United States.